What’s Hot And What’s Not in the 2019 Ferrari Lineup

 The iconic luxury sports manufacturer from Maranello, Italy has always maintained a sort of exclusivity by limiting its production output to a certain number of vehicles.
 That figure stood at 7,000 units worldwide throughout most of the 2010s, but with an increase in interest from China, the Italians finally broke the 8,000 unit margin in 2016.
 Afterwards came another Ferrari’s record-breaking year, when the prancing horse emblem found its way to exactly 8,398 cars in 2017.
 Although they’ll likely slow things down a bit, the growing sales trend is expected to continue for the Italians.
 Regardless of the aforementioned limit, the U.S.A. has traditionally been one of the most important markets for Ferrari.
 They’ve been selling north of 2,000 vehicles in the U.S. since 2014, and they’ve now broken the record in 2017 with 2,518 sold Ferraris.
 The only question now is; what exactly does the 2019 Ferrari lineup have to offer?

 MY 2019 marks the year in which the Ferrari California T and LaFerrari Aperta are heading into well-deserved retirement.
 On the other hand, the Italians are introducing only one new model to fill the void, and that’s the most powerful version of the 488 Berlinetta to date – the Ferrari 488 Pista.
 Having received a major powertrain overhaul compared to the 488 GTB, the Pista has also become the most powerful road-focused V8 model in the company’s history.
-Apart from that, the remainder of the 2019 Ferrari lineup remains intact.
+Apart from that, the remainder of the Ferrari lineup for 2019 remains intact.
 Considering most of the currently available models date from 2016 or 2017, they’re all still very much relevant in the sports luxury world.
 Getting one, however, is far from easy.
 Apart from their exorbitant stickers, you’d have to compete with priority (read: returning) customers which always get priority.
-If, by chance, you are one of them, here’s what to pay attention to when it comes to the 2019 Ferrari models.
+If, by chance, you are one of them, here’s what to pay attention to when it comes to the Ferrari models in MY 2019.
 If not, well, feel free to take a look as well, just know this is going to be more of a window shopping affair for you.

 You might also be interested to see how Ferrari’s arch-rival Lamborghini will be holding up in the coming model year.